New York Times Co. v. United States: Section 793 of the Espionage Act

 The New York Times agreed to abide by the restraining order and on June 19, Judge Gurfein rejected the administration's request for an injunction, writing that "[t]he security of the Nation is not at the ramparts alone.
 Security also lies in the value of our free institutions.
 A cantankerous press, an obstinate press, a ubiquitous press must be suffered by those in authority in order to preserve the even greater values of freedom of expression and the right of the people to know."
 However, the Court of Appeals, after an en banc hearing, granted an injunction until June 25.

 United States v.
 Washington Post Co.

 On June 18, 1971, The Washington Post began publishing its own series of articles based upon the Pentagon Papers.
-That day, Assistant U.S. Attorney General William Rehnquist asked the Post to cease publication.
-After the paper was refused, Rehnquist sought an injunction in the District Court for the District of Columbia, but Judge Gerhard Gesell rejected the government's request, as did the Court of Appeals for the DC Circuit.
-This inconsistency between the courts of appeal led the Supreme Court to hear the case.
+That same day, Assistant U.S. Attorney General William Rehnquist asked the Post to cease publication.
+After the paper refused, Rehnquist sought an injunction in the District Court for the District of Columbia, but Judge Gerhard Gesell rejected the government's request, as did the Court of Appeals for the DC Circuit.
+This led to an inconsistency between the D.C.
+Circuit and Second Circuit Courts of Appeals.